SarangaSiriwardhana9/KeepIt/README.md

 **Project Description:**
 This mobile app project is designed to create a user-friendly and efficient platform for buying and selling books in a peer-to-peer (C2C) fashion.
-It offers a seamless experience for book enthusiasts who want to trade, purchase, or sell their pre-owned books,
+It offers a seamless experience for book enthusiasts who want to trade, purchase, or sell their pre-owned books.

 **Key Features:**
 - User Registration and Authentication